mtulio/mtulio.labs/docs/blogs/ocp-aws-local-zones/ocp-aws-local-zones-413.md

 > It can take some time to finish the provisioning by AWS, make sure the machine is in the Running phase before proceeding.

-All done, now the cluster is installed and running into two different Local Zones, New York (US) and Buenos Aires (Argentina).
+All done, now the cluster is installed and running into two Local Zones, New York (US) and Buenos Aires (Argentina).

 ![ocp-aws-localzones-step5-ec2-bue-1a](https://github.com/mtulio/mtulio.labs/assets/3216894/545342e3-8298-41d8-be4a-7542ab4d9e16)